Roamer Lithium Ion Batteries Review (My 4 Years Of Use) Are They Worth It?

 holding Roamer battery

-We use ours constantly, for charging our travel drones, air con unit, heating water, our refrigerator, charging our travel laptops, our MaxxFann.
+In our van, we use ours constantly, for charging our travel drones, air con unit, heating water, our refrigerator, charging our travel laptops, our MaxxFann.
 Not to mention constant lighting and other minor appliances we use all day in our campervans electrical system.

 Basically, constant and highly variable use.
 And with a decent B2B and solar setup, we have not once yet needed to recharge using a mains outlet, and the batteries have not experienced any drop in performance despite this.